Shannon-Goddard/Correlation_vs_Causation/README.md

 **Description of how the model was trained (or retrained if the team used an existing model)**

 **Description and explanation of model’s confusion matrix, including final accuracy score**
+Models’ performance
+The results show that:
+Out of  good housing cost (Actual 0), 3 were predicted to be good (Predicted 0), which we call true positives.
+Out of  good housing cost (Actual 0), 0 were predicted to be bad (Predicted 1), which are considered false negatives.
+Out of  bad housing cost (Actual 1), 0 was predicted to be good (Predicted 0) and are considered false positives.
+Out of  bad housing cost (Actual 1), 22 were predicted to be bad (Predicted 1) and are considered true negatives.

 **How does the model address the question or problem the team is solving.**